-Even if fossil fuel emissions ended immediately, global emissions related to food production alone could preclude limiting warming to 1.5 degrees Celsius or less above pre-industrial levels, a goal of the Paris Climate Agreement.
+Even if emissions from electricity production and transportation ended immediately, global emissions related to food production alone could preclude limiting warming to 1.5 degrees Celsius or less above pre-industrial levels, a goal of the Paris Climate Agreement.
 The vast majority of U.S. agriculture emissions are related to the production of livestock animals and their feed.
-The livestock industry’s emissions are particularly concerning because livestock and their manure are among the United States’ top sources of methane, a climate super-pollutant.
+The livestock industry’s emissions are particularly concerning because livestock and their manure are the United States’ top source of methane, a climate super-pollutant.

-Yet, agribusinesses have received little legal or political scrutiny for their climate pollution, and the industry’s greenhouse gas emissions remain effectively unregulated in the United States.
-Given the urgency of the climate crisis and the current lack of political will to address greenhouse gas pollution from the livestock industry, climate advocates may turn to litigation as a potential leverage point for holding livestock corporations responsible for their greenhouse gas emissions.
-The Initiative seeks to understand the nature, likelihood, and potential impacts of such strategies.
+Yet, agribusinesses have received little legal or political scrutiny for their climate pollution, and the industry’s greenhouse gas (GHG) emissions remain effectively unregulated in the United States.
+Given the urgency of the climate crisis and the current lack of political will to address GHG pollution from the livestock industry, climate advocates may turn to litigation as a potential leverage point for holding livestock corporations responsible for their greenhouse gas emissions.
+CCAALI seeks to understand the nature, likelihood, and potential impacts of such strategies.

 The CCAALI team includes Project Manager and Senior Litigation Fellow Daina Bray, LEAP Faculty Co-Director Doug Kysar, LEAP Faculty Co-Director Jonathan Lovvorn, LEAP Executive Director Viveca Morris, Litigation Fellow Graham Provost, Litigation Fellow Caroline Zhang, and LEAP Postgraduate Fellow Laurie Sellars.